mukki00/mukki00/README.md

 > **Hope you're all doing well.
 I am seeing lots of programmers like yourself
 > working busy in exciting open source projects.
 > I too find myself working on new ideas
-> and love to solve different peoblem sets everyday on opensource.
+> and love to solve different problem sets everyday on opensource.
 > Everytime I am looking for new opportunities to learn new technologies and to take new challlanges to grow.
 > Be a team player, I can contribute to the right team in right time to make things happened.
 > If you have the same interest, most probably I think we can work together.